Penetration test: Vulnerabilities

 Legal operations that let the tester execute an illegal operation include unescaped SQL commands, unchanged hashed passwords in source-visible projects, human relationships, and old hashing or cryptographic functions.
-A single flaw may not be enough to enable a critically serious exploit.
+A single flaw may not be enough to enable a critical exploit.
 Leveraging multiple known flaws and shaping the payload in a way that appears as a valid operation is almost always required.
 Metasploit provides a ruby library for common tasks, and maintains a database of known exploits.

 When working under budget and time constraints, fuzzing is a common technique that discovers vulnerabilities.
 It aims to get an unhandled error through random input.
 The tester uses random input to access the less often used code paths.
 Well-trodden code paths are usually free of errors.
 Errors are useful because they either expose more information, such as HTTP server crashes with full info trace-backs—or are directly usable, such as buffer overflows.

 Imagine a website has 100 text input boxes.
 A few are vulnerable to SQL injections on certain strings.
 Submitting random strings to those boxes for a while will hopefully hit the bugged code path.
 The error shows itself as a broken HTML page half rendered because of an SQL error.
 In this case, only text boxes are treated as input streams.
 However, software systems have many possible input streams, such as cookie and session data, the uploaded file stream, RPC channels, or memory.
 Errors can happen in any of these input streams.
 The test goal is to first get an unhandled error and then understand the flaw based on the failed test case.
 Testers write an automated tool to test their understanding of the flaw until it is correct.
 After that, it may become obvious how to package the payload so that the target system triggers its execution.
 If this is not viable, one can hope that another error produced by the fuzzer yields more fruit.
 The use of a fuzzer saves time by not checking adequate code paths where exploits are unlikely.